Dasharo/docs/docs/variants/dell_optiplex/overview.md

 -->

-Dasharo for Dell Optiplex is a community-driven effort.
+Dasharo compatible with Dell OptiPlex 7010/9010 is a community-driven effort.
 We work on this in our free time, since we have no sponsor for this project.
 To address the issue we organize [virtual hackathon](https://3mdeb.com/events/) on Dasharo Matrix almost every Tuesday.
 If you are interesteded in this project, you can consider